By Jessica Wong

 About the Author

-Jessica Wong, Founder and CEO of Valux Digital, is a digital marketing expert and experienced PR executive with over 20 years of success driving results for clients.
-Using cutting-edge technology, Jessica and her team at Valux Digital helped corporations and startups achieve digital transformation and develop robust data-centric marketing campaigns.
-They strive to improve efficiency, affordability, rapidity, quality, and – most importantly – results.
+Jessica Wong is a digital expert and executive with over 20 years of success helping corporations and startups achieve digital transformation and develop robust data-centric digital campaigns.

 As a digital expert, Jessica was invited to publish thought leadership articles on Forbes as an official member of the Forbes Communications Council.
 She also provides business advice to millions of Entrepreneur.com readers.
 She was named the Most Influential CEO by CEO Monthly magazine.